 In conclusion, related to the URLs length, first, shorter URLs tend to rank better:

 Secondly, with a shorter URL, you avoid being cut off in the Google search results:

 This means that you already offer maximum transparency in the Google results, which makes the search considerably easier for the user.

 2. How to Optimize URL Structure for On-Page SEO

-A bad site structure and URL example is below:
+A bad site structure and URL example are below:

-A true and useful site structure and URL example is below:
+A true and useful site structure and URL example are below: